josephhughes/viral-bioinformatics-training/Bash_Scripting/Intro_To_Bash_Scripting.md

 Often bash scripts are created as a way to automate tasks.
 Bash scripts are small files that contain a series of bash commands and can be run from the command line.
 The scripts can take arguments like filenames, can perform repeated operations using loops, and can allow for easily reproducible execution of operations.

 ## 1.1: Creating a bash script
 A bash script can be made by creating a textfile (using a text editor such as `nano`) and saving the file with a file ending of `.sh` to indicate that the file is a bash script.
-Bash scripts need to know the location of the bash interpreter (typically located in the `/bin/bash` directory) in order to be run. `#!/bin/bash` (i.e `#!/bash_location`) is placed at the top of the file to tell the script where to be run from.
+Bash scripts need to know the location of the bash interpreter (typically located in the `/bin/bash` directory) in order to be run. `#!/bin/bash` is placed at the top of the file to tell the script where to be run from.
 Bash scripts also need to be made executable, which allows them to be run from the command line.
 We can do this by using the `chmod` command which allows the user to change the permissions of a file.
 For our purposes, we want to make the file executable by the current user, so we can simply run `chmod` as follows:

 ```bash
 kieran@linuxmachine:~$ chmod +x bash_script_name.sh